 I want to give you my opinion about the country I was born in and why it’s a good idea to invest in properties in Costa Rica.
 I will also answer some questions about obtaining legal aid and advice as a practicing law attorney.
 Moreover, I will also give you a general idea of the political stability our country has and how the Court system is organized.
 These, among many, are good reasons that you may consider, if you wish to purchase properties in Costa Rica.

 Costa Rica is a country in Central America, bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west, and the Caribbean Sea to the east.
 It is known for its diverse ecosystems, including rainforests, beaches, and volcanoes, and its commitment to environmental conservation.
 The official language is Spanish, and San José is the capital city.
 It’s a popular destination for ecotourism and adventure tourism.
 We are a free country, have no army, and we are thankful for it.
 Our country is a presidential constitutional republic, a democracy, one of the oldest in America.
 The political stability we cherish is the first reason for investing in Costa Rica real estate, we are one of the oldest democracies in Central America.

 The court system in Costa Rica is divided into three levels: lower courts, appellate courts, and the Supreme Court.
 The lower courts, or Juzgados de Primera Instancia, handle civil, agrarian, family, and labor cases.
 The appellate courts, or Tribunales de Apelación, hear appeals from the lower courts.
-Finally, the Supreme Court is the highest in the country and has the power of final review of cases.
+Finally, the Supreme Court is the highest in the country and has the power to final review cases.